-This turkey meatball soup is a healthier riff on Italian wedding soup, and is made using turkey meatballs, farro, and spinach.
+This turkey meatball soup with spinach is a healthier riff on Italian wedding soup and is made using mini meatballs made with turkey.
+Also includes farro, a nutty whole grain.
+A weeknight fix that’s satisfying, simple, and kid-friendly.

 This riff on Italian wedding soup swaps traditional beef and pork meatballs and teensy tiny pasta for turkey meatballs imbued with the lilt of lemon and nutty, chewy, outrageously satiating farro.
 We swear you won’t feel slighted in the least after trying what’s essentially turkey meatball soup.
-Pinky swear, even.–Renee Schettler Rossi
+So the forecast for the coming week?
+We’re predicting 100% chance of meatballs.–Renee Schettler Rossi

 Turkey Meatball Soup